 One slap from the ocean’s hentai collection and part of your hull, sails, and crew will take damage.
 It’s rarely enough to be threatening, just enough to be inconvenient and make you seek out the nearest port.
 It’s the digital equivalent of toothpaste falling off the brush just as you raise it to your mouth.
 Mildly infuriating and a waste of time.

-I played on the games hard mode, called Captain.
-That meant that I lost the ship I was sailing if I bought it.
+I played on the game’s hard mode, called Captain.
+That meant that I lost the ship I was sailing if I sank.
 At one point I had finished a fight with my new galleon, bruised but not beaten when one of the slimy buggers popped up to say hello.

 With my new Galleon now gone alongside a ton of gold purely at the mercy of the RNG Cthulhu, I can’t say I felt like a pirate.
 But some rum suddenly sounded very appealing.

 I can’t truly say that King of Seas is a challenging game due to the way skills function.
 The various skills are actually quite cool and definitely help spice up the combat.
 Half of them are also ludicrously broken and make your cannons somewhat redundant.